-And make sure you follow this site by email which is on the top right of this page and about once a week you will get an email when there is a new post/story on this site.
+And make sure you follow this site by email which is at the top right of this page and about once a week you be notified when there is a new post on this site.

 Thank you for your support.